EduardoAC/browser-extension-boilerplate/README.md

 - [x] Basic Message handling
 - [ ] Basic Error handling
-- [ ] Advance API service, including the following features
+- [x] Advance API service, including the following features
-  - [ ] Concurrency handler with Error handler
+  - [x] Concurrency handler with Error handler
   - [ ] Support for authentication through headers
-  - [ ] Wrapper around fetch method to simplify usage GET, PUT, POST and DELETE
+  - [x] Wrapper around fetch method to simplify usage GET, PUT, POST and DELETE
   - [ ] Support for streaming requests
 - [ ] Support for Single Sign-On through cookies
 - [ ] CSS modules injection into React Shadow
 - [x] Support testing using Vitest
 - and much more

-Additional Notes
+## Additional Notes

 - [x] Setup Vite
 - [x] Setup deployment and HMR in extension - using CXRJS
 - [x] Load React in Content Script considering there is not index.html
 - [x] Introduce Shadow dom and styles for the component
 - [ ] Global styles to use within every page (Not required)

+## Tech debt to address

+- [ ] concurrentQueue.ts is a series of functions that handle the queue but needs an elegant and reusable interface.
+Revisit this file and create a cleaner implementation using Classes or Prototyping TBD.
+- [ ] Base.api.ts is a bit big and serve multiple purposes, revisit the file and consider extract functionality like `mapParamsToApiNames` and `concurrent `concurrentRequests` so it can be better unit test it.
+- [ ] concurrentQueue.ts is a series of functions that handle the queue but needs an elegant and reusable interface.
+Revisit this file and create a cleaner implementation using Classes or Prototyping TBD.
+- [ ] Base.api.ts is a bit big and serves multiple purposes
+  - [ ] Revisit the file and consider extracting functionality like `mapParamsToApiNames` and `concurrent `concurrentRequests` so it can be better unit tested.
+  - [ ] Clear parameters part, it's not elegant to have to pass `{}` when we don't require additional query parameters and headers